Hyderabad Literary Festival: 2014 Festival

 HLF's fourth edition was held right in the heart of the city on Literary Street, Road no. 8, Banjara Hills.
-The festival was a grand success with an estimated approximately 6,500 footfall over the three days of the festival from 24–26 January 2014.
+The festival was a grand success with an estimated approximately 6,500 footfall over the three days of the festival from 24 to 26 January 2014.
 This year's guest nation was Ireland and H.E.
 Feilim McLaughlin, Ambassador of Ireland to India, graced the occasion as Guest of Honour.
 The Indian language in focus was Hindi, and several Hindi authors including Sahitya Academi award-winner Mridula Garg were present.

 The inauguration took place on the 24 January 2014 at Ashiana and the festival was presented by Smt.
 Chandana Khan, IAS Special Chief Secretary, Telangana Tourism, and Hon.
 Chairman of Hyderabad Literary Festival.
 Mahesh Dattani, well known playwright in English, actor and director from India, also the first playwright in English to be awarded the Sahitya Akademi award, was the Chief Guest.
 The inauguration ceremony culminated in a Literary Walk or LitWalk, that threw open the Literary Street and brought all the festival venues to life!

 The festival took place in various venues off Literary Street : Ashiana, Kalpa School, Saptaprni, Kalakriti Art Gallery and Lamakaan.
 The programme left one spoilt for choice with a packed schedule including literary sessions, several workshops that catered to all ages, competitions for children and youth, as well as evening cultural events on all three days.
-The highlight of the cultural programme was the performance at the historical location of Taramati Baradari, by Irish groups "Mouth on Fire" and "Guthanna Binne Síoraí" that brought to life the work of Nobel Laureate Samuel Beckett and the poetry of Irish Nobel Laureates Seamus Heaney and WB Yeats.
+The highlight of the cultural programme was the performance at the historical location of Taramati Baradari, by Irish groups "Mouth on Fire" and "Guthanna Binne Síoraí" that brought to life the work of Nobel Laureate Samuel Beckett and the poetry of Irish Nobel Laureates Seamus Heaney and W. B. Yeats.

 The festival had more than a hundred writers, poets, artists, speakers and panelists present.

 2015 Festival

-The fifth edition of the Hyderabad Literary Festival 2015 was held from 23–26 January 2015.
+The fifth edition of the Hyderabad Literary Festival 2015 was held from 23 to 26 January 2015.
 The chief guest for the HLF 2015 was a renowned poet and literary figure, Javed Akhtar.
 The inaugural function was organised at Park Hyatt Hotel, Banjara Hills.